filecoin-project/lotus-docs/content/en/storage-providers/operate/snap-deals/index.md

 ### Prerequisites

-You must have to following set up to follow this guide through:
+You must have the following set up to follow this guide through:

 - Lotus 1.14.0 or higher [installed]({{< relref "prerequisites">}}).